Introduction to Psychology

 Investigates physiological and neurological basis of behavior; considers receptor, central, and effector structures; the organization of behavior as it relates to action of the nervous system.
 Focus is placed on biological contributions to mental and neurological disorders.
 Prerequisite: PSY 111.
 Spring semester.
 Department.

 Lifespan Developmental Psychology

 A lifespan approach tracing human development from conception through the life cycle until death.
 Important theoretical contributors are highlighted, including Freud, Erikson, Bowlby, Piaget, Chomsky, Kohlberg, and Kubler-Ross.
 Topics will include prenatal development, language acquisition, the formation of emotional bonds in relationships, personality and identity development, changes in family and work roles, and the experience of facing one’s mortality.
 Prerequisite: PSY 111.
 Spring semester.
 Choe.

 Psychology of Environmental Problems

 (4 Cr.)
 (LER ENV)

 This course outlines current environmental problems and their historical bases.
 The course then explores how different psychological perspectives view the relationship between individuals and the environment, as well as reviews psychological research related to environmental sustainability.
-Guidance for improving environmental sustainability based on the different psychological perspectives are examined.
+Guidance is provided for improving environmental sustainability based on the different psychological perspectives.
 A major goal of this course is for students to develop an understanding of how psychology can contribute to promoting sustainability of the environment.
 A community-based learning experience is required.
-Prerequisite: ES 140, PSC 140, or PSY 111.
-Fall semster.
+Prerequisite: ES 140 or PSY 111.
+Fall semester.
 Mills.